 Modern Myths

-This approach turns the traditional explanation on its head: it wasn’t grandmas that enabled human reproductive success, but rather human reproductive success that enabled grandmas.
-This explains several puzzles of human evolution, especially why human primates maintain close, lifelong bonds with their children: parents recruited their children over the generations to build the unique social structures that define human societies today.
+This view turns the standard evolutionary account on its head: it wasn’t reproductive success that required grandmothers, but grandmothers that required reproductive success.
+This logical reversal helps explain several puzzles of human evolution—chief among them why only human primates maintain close, lifelong bonds with their children.
+Over generations, parents recruited their offspring into stable, multigenerational coalitions, laying the groundwork for the distinctive social structures of human life.

 Glimpses into Early Human Intentionality: Wrangham’s Observation and the Makapansgat Cobble